Disney World Restaurant Discounts & Coupons

 Be sure to see the printable coupon section for possible discounts at the restaurants below.
 Note that prices are subject to change at any time.

 - Another extremely cheap option is Cici’s Pizza Buffet.
-I can give this restaurant only a conditional recommendation.
-It is definitely inexpensive ($5.99 + drink for adults, $3.49 + drink for kids 3-9; child under 3 $1.99 with drink) and filling.
+We can give this restaurant only a conditional recommendation.
+It is definitely inexpensive ($7.99 + drink for adults, $3.99 + drink for kids 3-9; child under 3 $1.99 with drink) and filling.
 The pizza is only so-so, but if you need to feed kids who are not too picky and you want a very low-priced meal out, this is an option.
 There are two Cici’s near Walt Disney World: the better one is located at 8586 Palm Parkway (west of SR 535/Apopka Vineland Road, on the south side of the street).
-You can read Mike’s review of Cici’s here.

-- Sweet Tomatoes is located in the Crossroads Center, which is within walking distance of several of the Downtown Disney hotels at 12561 S. Apopka-Vineland Road (Hwy 535).
-For a flat rate (roughly $10 plus drink) you can load up from a huge salad bar plus an all-you-can-eat buffet including many soups, plus muffins, foccacia bread, healthy desserts (frozen yogurt, fruit) and more.
+- Sweet Tomatoes is located in the Crossroads Center, which is within walking distance of several of the Disney Springs resort area hotels at 12561 S. Apopka-Vineland Road (Hwy 535).
+For a flat rate (roughly $12.50 plus drink for dinner, $10 for lunch) you can load up from a huge salad bar plus an all-you-can-eat buffet including many soups, plus muffins, focaccia bread, healthy desserts (frozen yogurt, fruit) and more.
 This location is very clean and well staffed, with fresh and delicious food.
-You can read Mike’s review of Sweet Tomatoes here.
+To look up this location & menu on their website, be sure to enter the city as “Lake Buena Vista, FL”.

 - Bahama Breeze restaurant at 8735 Vineland Avenue serves moderately priced, Caribbean-inspired food in a casual, tropical atmosphere.
-Everyone I’ve met who actually lives or works near Walt Disney World has recommended this place to me.
-I agree — it’s a fun atmosphere and the food is good.
+Everyone we have met who actually lives or works near Walt Disney World has recommended this place to us.
+We agree — it’s a fun atmosphere and the food is good.
 Open for lunch and dinner.
 This place is really popular and they don’t take reservations, but they do offer “call ahead seating” (just call when you are on your way).
 The phone number is (407) 938-9010.
 Thanks to Jennifer H for additional info.

 - For a more upscale experience at reasonable prices, check out Seasons 52.
 It offers a great “night out” for adults.
 The atmosphere is casually elegant and the food and wine are outstanding.
 The atmosphere and food quality are at least equal to the best restaurants on Disney property, but the prices are lower.
-Plus, nothing on the delicious seasonal menu has more than 475 calories!
-(You’ll never notice, believe me — it doesn’t taste like “diet food.”)
+Plus, nothing on the delicious seasonal menu has more than 600 calories, and most are well under 500!
+(You’ll never notice — it doesn’t taste like “diet food.”)
 You’ll need a car to get to Seasons 52, which is located pretty far north of Disney World at 7700 Sand Lake Road.
 Call (407) 354-5212 for reservations.
-You can read Mike’s review of this restaurant here.
+Read our review of Seasons 52.

 - If you are a serious carnivore, the Brazilian-style churrascaria Texas de Brazil features high-quality meats of all kinds, brought to your table on skewers.
 It’s a fun vacation experience.
-This is a pricey place, but the quality is well worth the money.
-Lunch is $24.99 and dinner is $46.99 per adult (13+), not including tax, tips, dessert and drinks.
-Children 6-12 are half price.
-Children 3 to 5 are $5.
-Children 2 and under are FREE.
+This is a pricey place (about $50 for adults), but the quality is well worth the money.
 You’ll need a car to get to Texas de Brazil, since it is located up near Universal at 5259 International Drive.
 Reservations are recommended: call (407) 355-0355.
-You can read Mike’s review of this restaurant here.

 Ghirardelli Soda Fountain Ice Cream Deals